-- Explore the elements embedded in the food safety industry and how it impacts their world. - Develop design solutions for how media influence food / dining experiences and how this affects society and healthy eating choices. - Investigate the principles that underpin the manufacturing, marketing and sustainability practices that impact on food preservation, preparation and presentation. - Examine and research the influence that sensory perceptions have on food and food manufacturing.
+- Explore the elements embedded in the food safety industry and how it impacts their world. - Develop design solutions for how media influence food / dining experiences and how this affects society and healthy eating choices. - Investigate the principles that underpin the manufacturing, marketing and sustainability practices that impact on food preservation, preparation and presentation. - Examine and research the influence that cultural practices have on eating habits and traditions.